jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

 ### Step II: algebraic to functional

 For the next step, JuMP's macros re-write the variables and constraints into a functional form.
-Here's what the JuMP code would look like if we didn't use
+Here's what the JuMP code looks like after this step:
-macros:
 ```jldoctest
 julia> using JuMP, GLPK